-The Organisation is grateful for the volunteer support in all the sports that we undertake and without such support young people would not be able to gain these opportunities.
-We are involved in numerous different sports of whom many are competition based whilst many others are used to enhance young people’s development.
+The Organisation is grateful for the volunteer support in all the sports that we undertake and, without such support, young people would not be able to gain these opportunities.
+We are involved in numerous sports, many of which are competition based whilst many others are used to enhance young people’s development.
 Please see below more detailed information about the sports we are involved in most.

-Our Rugby section consists of the two teams Under 16 and Youth.
+Our Rugby section consists of two teams Under 16 and Youth.
 During trials, the best Rugby players from all our member clubs are chosen to represent Boys’ and Girls’ Clubs of Wales at international tournaments.

 Our Football section is split into Girls’ and Boys’ teams.
 The representative football squads are chosen during trials from all our member clubs just like the Rugby teams.
 All age groups frequently take part in the historic fixture against the Boys’ and Girls’ Clubs of Scotland.

-Cross Country and Athletics
+Cross Country & Athletics

-Every summer Boys’ and Girls’ Clubs of Wales is hosting a major Athletic competition, the Clubs for Young People Championship which is UK wide.
+Every summer Boys’ and Girls’ Clubs of Wales hosts a major Athletic competition, the Clubs for Young People Championship which is UK wide.

 Boxing is a traditional sport in the Boys’ Clubs since the early beginnings.
-It is a fantastic sport to engage young people in a worthwhile activity and many of the Wales World Champions have started their career in one of our affiliated clubs.
+It is a fantastic sport to engage young people in and many of the Welsh World Champions have started their career in one of our affiliated clubs.